pawsacrosstheworld/pawsacrosstheworld/README.md

 ↳ **SOOOOO MUCH MORE!** Badges, unique activities and plenty of ways to customize your experience!

 So, what do you say?
 Will you head out on **expeditions** across different biomes and document Pony Town's wildlife with us?

+PS!!!!!!!!!!!!!!!!!

+:construction:　PAW is **still a work in progress**, so there’s plenty we're still building, testing and changing!

+If you'd like to join us early, **DM gryboofin**!
+We especially need **bot testers**, and we're always open to ideas, opinions and suggestions while PAW is still growing. ♡